Spain Park High School

-Spain Park High School (SPHS) is a four-year public high school in the Birmingham, Alabama, suburb of Hoover.
+Spain Park High School (SPHS) is a four-year high school in the Birmingham, Alabama, suburb of Hoover, that includes the Greystone Golf & Country Club–a 4000-acre master-planned golf community.
 It is the smaller of two high schools in the Hoover City School System.
 School colors are Carolina blue, black, and white, and the athletic teams are called the Jaguars.
-SPHS competes in AHSAA Class 7A athletics.
+SPHS competes in AHSAA Class 6A athletics.

-Recognition

-SPHS is consistently recognized as one of the best high schools in Alabama: